falcao-g/Falbot/README.md

 - "TOKEN": your discord bot token
 - "MONGODB_URI": your mongodb connection uri
 - "Authorization": this is only required if your bot is in top.gg and you plan to use the /vote command, in this case you go to <https://top.gg/bot/:yourbotid/webhooks> and put the token here, otherwise just ignore this
+- "Authorization2": this is used to send your commands to discorbotlist.com, if you want this, publish your bot in the site and generate a token

 config.json file:

+- "botId": put here your bot id, this is used to send the command list to discordbotlist.com
-- "owners": put here your discord id and other people that will be involved in development, this will be important to manage slash commands
+- "devs": put here the discord id of all developers of the bot, this will be important to manage slash commands
-- "someServers": the server or servers id that will be used to test the bot
+- "testGuild": id of the guild used to test commands
-- "language": the default language of the bot
+- "language": the default language of the bot (portuguese or english)
 - "testOnly": when you are only testing the slash commands put this as true this way you don't have to wait 1 hour for the command to register, it register instantly in the servers you put earlier

 ## 🏃‍♂️ Running